thehui87/Learning-Godot/tutorial_scene.md

 <p align="center"><img src="images/savescene.png"></p>

 And here's when something funny happens.
-The file dialog is a special file dialog, and only allows to save inside the project. %%The project root is "res://" which means "resource path.
+The file dialog is a special file dialog, and only allows to save inside the project. `The project root is "res://" which means "resource path.
 This means that files can only be saved inside the project.
-For the future, when doing file operations in Godot, remember that "res://" is the resource path, and no matter the platform or install location, it is the way to locate where resource files are from inside the game.%%
+For the future, when doing file operations in Godot, remember that "res://" is the resource path, and no matter the platform or install location, it is the way to locate where resource files are from inside the game.`

 After saving the scene and pressing run scene again, the "Hello, World!" demo should finally execute: